TheRealSpriteMan1337/Psychedelicraft/README.md

 Psychedelicraft
 ============
-# This branch of Psychedelicraft is no longer supported or maintained.
-Please use the 1.12.2-STABLE branch instead.
+## This branch of Psychedelicraft is no longer maintained.
+Please, use the 1.12.2-STABLE branch instead.
 A continuation of Psychedelicraft for 1.7.10.

 Contributing